elastic/apm-integration-testing/README.md

 These are the scripts available to execute:

+* `agent.sh:` runs the tests for the given agent.
+You can choose the versions to run see the [environment variables](#environment-variables) configuration.

-* `all.sh:` runs all test on apm-server and every agent type.
+* `all.sh:` runs all tests on apm-server and every agent type.

-* `common.sh:` common scripts variables and functions, it does not execute anything.
+* `common.sh:` common scripts variables and functions.
+It does not execute anything.

 * `dotnet.sh:` runs .NET tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.

-* `go.sh:` runs Go tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.
+* `go.sh:` runs Go tests.
+You can choose the versions to run see the [environment variables](#environment-variables) configuration.

-* `java.sh:` runs Java tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.
+* `java.sh:` runs Java tests.
+Uou can choose the versions to run see the [environment variables](#environment-variables) configuration.

-* `kibana.sh:` runs kibana agent tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.
+* `kibana.sh:` runs Kibana agent tests.
+You can choose the versions to run see the [environment variables](#environment-variables) configuration.

-* `nodejs.sh:` runs Nodejs agent tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.
+* `nodejs.sh:` runs Nodejs agent tests.
+You can choose the versions to run see the [environment variables](#environment-variables) configuration.

+* `opbeans.sh:` runs the unit tests for the apm-integration-testing app and validates the linting.
+You can choose the versions to run see the [environment variables](#environment-variables) configuration.

+* `opbeans-app.sh:` runs the apm-integration-testing app and validates the stack can be started.
+You can choose the versions to run see the [environment variables](#environment-variables) configuration.

-* `python.sh:` runs Python agent tests, you can choose the versions to run see the [environment variables](environment-variables) configuration.
+* `python.sh:` runs Python agent tests.
+You can choose the versions to run see the [environment variables](#environment-variables) configuration.

 * `ruby.sh:` runs Ruby agent tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.
 * `server.sh:` runs APM Server tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.
 * `unit-tests.sh:` runs the unit tests for the apm-integration-testing app and validate the linting, you can choose the versions to run see the [environment variables](#environment-variables) configuration.